imheavi/alphaver-v2/README.md

 - [ ] Seperate Preview and Lilypad item & block IDs
 - [ ] Reanalyze videos
 - [ ] Add guide to decomp/deobfuscate R4 jar
-- [ ] Add info about/from new versions, R4 is highest priority as it is the only easily playable version
+- [ ] Add info about/from new versions
 - [ ] Add info about the Dev Raid Incident
 - [ ] Add new music